 Remove Color – This allows you to use the ‘Green Screen’ feature where you can remove the color of a background.
 You can choose which color to remove (green is recommended) as well as the tolerance of the removal.

-Layering – There will be times when you have many layers of overlays or video on your timeline.
+Layering – (free) There will be times when you have many layers of overlays or video on your timeline.
 This option allows you to arrange the layers in the order you want.
 Just drag the box to reorder.

-Opacity – The eye icon indicates the opacity of your Main Video.
+Opacity – (free) The eye icon indicates the opacity of your Main Video.
 You can choose the opacity by dragging the bar left or right.

-Controls on the right-hand side of the Video Editor.
+These controls are located on the right-hand side of the Video Editor.

-Canvas – This option controls the size of your video.
+Canvas – (free) This option controls the size of your video.
 You can choose from preset sizes, or you can customize the size by typing it in.
 You can also select the background color of your video.